hageyahhoo/Agile2020/proposal.md

 # Abstract
 When introducing improvement activities to your team, like Test Automation, you will face challenges.
 Some members and/or teams may oppose your activities.
 You may find that no one uses tools or solutions you introduced.
 You may face a shortage of members who have enough skills and knowledge.

-As an **SET (Software Engineer in Test)**, **I faced with a lot of challenges and failures**.
+As an **SET (Software Engineer in Test)**, **I faced a lot of challenges and failures**.
 No clear goals.
 Dissension among developers, testers, and managers.
 Negative feedback to my/our solutions... **However, I could overcome them and finally achieved something great!**

 **We can change difficulties into something special with proper approaches!**